Judgement of Solomon

-The Judgement of Solomon is a story from the Hebrew Bible in which Solomon ruled between two women both claiming to be the mother of a child.
-Solomon revealed their true feelings and relationship to the child by suggesting the baby be cut in two, each woman to receive half.
-With this strategy, he was able to discern the fraudulent mother as the woman who entirely approved of this proposal, while the actual mother begged that the sword might be sheathed and the child committed to the care of her rival.
+The Judgement of Solomon is a story from the Old Testament in which Solomon ruled between two women who both claimed to be the mother of a child.
+Solomon ordered the baby be cut in half, with each woman to receive one half.
+The first woman accepted the compromise as fair, but the second begged Solomon to give the baby to her rival, preferring the baby to live, even without her.
+Solomon ordered the baby given to the second woman, as her love was selfless, as opposed to the first woman's selfish disregard for the baby's actual well-being.
 Some consider this approach to justice an archetypal example of an impartial judge displaying wisdom in making a ruling.